royaurko/google-drive/README.md

 ##Description:

-A bunch of python scripts to make Google Drive behave like Dropbox.
-When run for the first time the script attempts to download all files from Drive to the target folder, after which it keeps checking for changes in the local directory at regular intervals and mirrors it to Drive.
-This is still very much a work in progress.
+* A bunch of python scripts to make Google Drive contents sync to a local folder.

+* When run for the first time the script attempts to download all files from Drive to the target folder (skipping over files already present), after which it keeps checking for changes in the local directory at regular intervals and mirrors it to Drive.

+* So far it correctly downloads all the content in the proper hierarchy and reflects local changes remotely.

+* Reflecting remote changes locally has not been correctly impelemented yet.

 ##System Requirements: